Skip First Level Navigation | Skip All Navigation

-Single trip permits within the State of Maine only, return trip permits within the State of Maine only, and Multi-State permits within the participating NETC states may be obtained using the online service.
+Single trip permits within the State of Maine only, return trip permits within the State of Maine only, and Multi-State permits within the participating NETC state of New Hampshire may be obtained using the online service.
 All other permits, including long-term permits must be obtained through the Bureau of Motor Vehicles, Overlimit Permit Unit (207-624-9000 ext.
 52134).

 Overlimit Permits are required to transport non-divisible over dimensional and/or overweight vehicles and loads which are loads exceeding the size and weight limits established in Title 29-A. Overlimit Permits are not granted for divisible loads.